Through The Fibro Fog

 Making these pumpkin seed clusters is very simple, with just a few steps:

-nuts and seeds in a glass bowl.
+nuts and seeds in a glass bowl labelled number one.

 Step 1